 - 1. This QWBA primarily explains what happens under the FIF rules if a natural person or eligible trustee: - fails to declare FIF income in a tax return and later makes a voluntary disclosure; or - fails to file a tax return by the due date and later provides one with FIF income. - 2.
 It also explains what happens if a person does not file a return and the Commissioner issues a default assessment. - 3.
 Some people are unsure whether they have a choice of methods to calculate FIF income when they correct their tax affairs.
 This QWBA clarifies that they do have a choice subject to the usual restrictions.
-This is particularly relevant for natural persons and eligible trustees.
+This is particularly relevant for natural persons and eligible trustees but where other taxpayers have a choice of methods the same principles apply when they correct their tax affairs.